zhongeric/WrappedFriendtechShares/README.md

 ## WrappedFriendtechShares
 A simple ERC1155 wrapper around shares of friend.tech.

-Now you can transfer shares to friends, use them in lending pools as collateral, and more :)
+Now you can transfer shares to friends, use them in lending pools as collateral, and more.
+Also allows for the shares subject to customize the URI of their wrapped ERC1155 so they can self host where their metadata is stored.

 ### Deploy on base